 If we are unable to settle your complaint, or if within eight weeks of a complaint being made to us we have not resolved the matter using our internal complaints process, you have a right to complain to the Legal Ombudsman, an independent complaints body, established under the Legal Services Act 2007 that deals with legal services complaints.

-You have six months from the date of our final response in which to complain to the Legal Ombudsman.
 The Legal Ombudsman can be contacted by post, e-mail or telephone, as follows:

 Post: The Legal Ombudsman, PO Box 6806, Wolverhampton WV1 9WJ.

 Telephone: 0300 555 0333

 Alternative complaints bodies such as Ombudsman Services, ProMediate and Small Claims Mediation exist, which are competent to deal with complaints about legal services should both you and our firm wish to use such a scheme.